 The thing is, in most cases, it’s rather difficult to identify discrimination from a valid dismissal, therefore it’s very important to keep detailed records of each worker’s performance and documentation in order.
 Although, if you consider yourself to be fired for no particular reason and feel like you were discriminated against, consult with a lawyer and file a complaint of discrimination as soon as possible!
 If you are skilled enough to find a better employer, just check executive resume writing tips and land a new job.

 3. The employer wants to make a better deal

 Keep in mind that any form of unfairness in the firing process is illegal in most of the US states as well.
 Often people got fired so they won’t get paid a sales commission.
 Sometimes when companies find someone ready to work on your terms, but for a smaller wage/salary.
 All of those are simply a breach of good faith and fair dealing.
 But look at this: you are also free to read a guideline resume and try to find a new workplace.

 Need your legal resume rewritten?
 Hire one of our attorney resume writers!

 4. The employer goes against policy

-What is also considered to be illegal is having you fired after your refusal to commit an illegal act at the employer’s request.
+What is also considered to be illegal is having you fired after you refused to commit an illegal act at the employer’s request.
 Moreover, the last one has no right to fire his employees for whistleblowing!

 5. The employer tries to retaliate against you

 Obviously, you can’t be fired because your employer wants it personally.
-For instance, if you decide to complain about the safety of your workplace or report of being harassed and want the employer to do something about it, he doesn’t have a right to fire people because of their complaints.
-In these cases, you have to prove the employer’s act of giving you a reprimand.
+For instance, if you decide to complain about the safety of your workplace or report being harassed and want the employer to do something about it, he doesn’t have a right to fire people because of their complaints.
+In these cases, you have to prove the employer’s act of reprimanding you.
 It might be very tough to do, although it’s not impossible.